cyrilletuzi/typescript-strictly-typed/README.md

 A [posts series](https://dev.to/cyrilletuzi/typescript-strictly-typed-5fln) explains the motivation of this lib.

 > [!NOTE]
-> Find this library useful?
+> Find this tool useful?
 I’m open to freelance & full-time opportunities.
 > Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/cyrilletuzi/) or [Bluesky](https://bsky.app/profile/cyrilletuzi.com).

 ## Getting started